 The location of Minorca in the middle of the western Mediterranean was a staging point for the different cultures since prehistoric times.
 This Balearic Island has an attractive mixture of colonial and local architecture.

 Minorca is especially well known for its traditional summer fiestas that intrigue many visitors.
 The international opera week and international organ festival in Mahon and, the summer music festival and Capella Davidica concerts in Ciutadella are the main events of the island.

 Minorca’s cuisine is dominated by the Mediterranean diet which is known to be very healthy.
 Whilst many of the locals have adopted modern attitudes they still uphold certain old traditions like chivalry, courtesy and of course hospitality.

 Most of the population on the island are Roman Catholic.

 There are two official languages spoken in Minorca, Castilian Spanish and Catalan.
 However, English and German are widely spoken throughout the island, especially within the tourism sector.

-The two main cities in Minorca, Mahón, and Ciutadella are each populated with an average of 25,000 inhabitants, with the rest scattered across the smaller towns.
+The two main cities in Minorca, Mahón, and Ciutadella are each populated with around 26,000 inhabitants, with the rest scattered across the smaller towns.